Diversity Makes a Difference

 The ratio of male to female faculty at UC Santa Cruz is excellent.

 Over 90% of the students attending University of California - Santa Cruz come from within California.
-This puts UC Santa Cruz's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,027.
+UC Santa Cruz's rating of #1,065 makes it above average in this factor.

 Explore Nationwide Geographic Diversity